AIP GEN 3.4

 A simple strategy to remember when flying in the circuit is ‘look’, ‘talk’ and ‘turn’.

 Make broadcast calls brief and clear.
 Think about what to say before transmitting.
 Make positional and other broadcasts necessary to minimise traffic conflict using standard phraseology, for example: joining circuit, base, and vacating the runway.
-Effective communication and increased traffic awareness will help prevent a collision or an airprox.
+Effective communication and increased traffic awareness will help prevent a collision or an airprox (a near collision).

 Avoid the use of local terminology in position reports, for example: use ‘Bundaberg’ instead of ‘Bundy’.